sayyedrabeeh/Python-FullStack/Python/theory/Core Python Concept/README.md

 # Python Memory Management

-Excellent!
   Understanding **Python Memory Management** helps you write efficient, bug-free code — especially when working with large data or objects.

-Let’s break it down for **beginner to intermediate** level, with real-life analogies, diagrams (if needed), and clear examples.

 ---

-## 🧠 What is Python Memory Management?
+##  What is Python Memory Management?

 > **Python Memory Management** is the process by which Python **allocates**, **uses**, and **frees up memory** for variables, objects, functions, etc., during your program’s execution.